 If you're a high earner and looking to stash away money for retirement each year, a Roth 401k could be your best bet.
 Why?
 Simply because it doesn't impose any income limits.
 Plus, if you're keen on making hefty contributions, the Roth 401k allows you to contribute more compared to a Roth IRA.

-If you're someone who craves more control over your money, with a wider range of investment choices, a Roth IRA could be right up your alley.
+Do you want more control over your money?
+With a wider range of investment choices, a Roth IRA could be right up your alley.
 This is particularly true if you're thinking about leaving the account to an heir in the future.

 Can I Max out 401k and Roth IRA in Same Year?

-Yes, you can contribute to a 401k and IRA up to their limits because they are considered separate retirement accounts.
-It is generally a great idea to max out employer-sponsored retirement accounts to take full advantage of employer contributions.
+Yes, you can contribute to a 401k and IRA up to their limits because they are separate retirement accounts.
+It is generally a great idea to max out employer-sponsored retirement accounts.
+You want to take full advantage of employer contributions.
 Having a Roth IRA on top of that gives you another financial safety net with tax-free withdrawals.

 You should also be mindful of how much you contribute to your Roth IRA.
 Roth IRA overcontributions are real and they have a penalty.
 If you make an overcontribution, you can avoid the penalty.
 You must withdraw the amount before you file your taxes for the year you made the contribution.

 You will also need to withdraw any growth that was made with the overcontribution.
-You need to remember that your investment gain should be added to your annual gross income and taxed.
+Remember to add your investment gains to your annual gross income for taxation.
 Also, if you're younger than 59½ years old, you will pay a 10% early withdrawal penalty on that sum.

 Can I Max out 401k and IRA in Same Year?

 Yes, it’s possible to max out contributions to your 401k and IRA in the same year.
 However, keep in mind that you might not be able to claim a tax deduction on all contributions.
-Additionally, individuals who are at least 50 years old are permitted by the IRS to make additional "catch-up" contributions into each account.
-If your company also makes matching contributions to your 401k, you’ll have more retiretirement savings.
+The IRS allows individuals 50 and older to make extra "catch-up" contributions to each account.
+If your company also makes matching contributions to your 401k, you’ll have more retirement savings.

 Start Preparing for Retirement